- Entrance and Exit Loan Counseling

 Graduating Duke Law students must complete the exit loan counseling session online.
 Upon request, the Office of Financial Aid provides individual counseling on topics including loan repayment, debt management, and deferments or forbearances.

 There is a fairly clear hierarchy that students should follow when considering the loan programs outlined below.
-If students need to finance their education, they should first turn to the federal Stafford loan program.
-(Some students may be eligible for a limited amount of Perkins loan funding, but these students will turn to the Federal Stafford loan program as their next best option.)
-Once the student has borrowed the maximum amount allowed through these loan programs, the student has a choice to borrow up to their full cost of attendance using either a Graduate PLUS or private educational loan.
+If students need to finance their education and wish to use federal loans, they should first turn to the Federal Direct Unsubsidized loan program.
+Once the student has borrowed the maximum amount allowed through that loan programs, the student can borrow up to their full cost of attendance using a Graduate PLUS loan.
+If students are ineligible for federal loans or would prefer a different option, private education loans are also available.
 This is an important choice for a number of reasons, and thus will be addressed in detail later in this handbook.

 No grace period - Graduate/ professional student may defer payments while enrolled & request 6 month forbearance after graduation, during which interest continues to accrue.